macloo/python-beginners/web_scraping/more-from-mitchell/README.md

 Mitchell discusses Selenium in **chapter 10**.
 We can use Selenium together with BeautifulSoup when BeautifulSoup alone is unable to get the contents we want from a web page.
 Two situations where this comes up: (1) JavaScript is writing the contents into the page after it opens; and (2) contents are not available until you click a button, fill a form, open a menu, etc.

 The Selenium documentation is not easy to use. **Use this:** [Getting started with Selenium](http://bit.ly/selenium-intro).
 You will need to install [Selenium](https://www.seleniumhq.org/) and also a driver for the web browser you want to use (Chrome is good).
+These are covered in the “Getting Started” doc.

 When you examine the test scripts (linked to gists in the “Getting Started” doc and also found in this repo), notice that after doing the `driver` stuff, this line creates an `html` variable just like we have been doing all along with BeautifulSoup: